josh-collinsworth/sveltekit-blog-starter/README.md

 ## Components

-This starter includes only a few components, most of which are for the header, footer, and site nav.
+This starter includes only a few basic structural components, for the header, footer, site nav, posts lists (since lists of posts are repeated in several locations), and pagination.
 You're welcome and encouraged to create your own (using them in Markdown is fun!); I just didn't want to push authors too far in any component direction right off the bat.

 ## Static files